maheshguptha49/Naukri-Clone/README.md

 # NaukriClone

 This is a working clone of the Naukri.com website, this project has been done in order to learn the basic working of a website by implementing HTML5, CSS3, JavaScript, ES6, JSON, JS DOM and React(Components).
-Working on this project helps to learn a lot of new things that goes into building a website.
+Working on this project helped to learn a lot of new things that goes into building a website.
 This is our collaborative project under the guidance of MASAI Team to facilitate the full stack web development curriculam.

 ## Uses